How Much Water Does Your Vegetable Garden Need?

 If You're Unsure, Dig

 Don't gauge how much water your plants need by how dry the top soil looks.
-Dig two to three inches into the soil, and if below that level it's still dry, your plants probably need more water.
+Dig two to three inches into the soil, and if the soil there is still dry, your plants probably need more water.